It’s illegal for an employer to discriminate against a current employee or potential new hire on the basis of race or national origin.

 If you believe you’ve been the victim of discrimination based on your race or national origin, you should talk to an attorney experienced in both federal and New Jersey anti-discrimination laws.
 An experienced employment and anti-discrimination attorney can help you determine whether you may have a claim, and if so, help you decide which venue would be best for you to pursue an action.

 To schedule an appointment at the Basking Ridge, Oradell, or Newark, New Jersey, law offices of The Mark Law Firm, contact the firm online or call 973-440-2311, 908-626-1001, or 201-787-9406 today.
-Our experienced attorneys can help you determine whether you may have a claim for race or national origin discrimination or other employment law violations.
+Our experienced team can help you determine whether you may have a claim for race or national origin discrimination or other employment law violations.